excsn/rocksolid/README.md

     *   **`RocksDbTxnStore`**: Offers a `TransactionContext` for managing operations primarily on the default CF, and `execute_transaction()` for automatic commit/rollback on the default CF.
 *   **Atomic Batch Writes (CF-Aware):** Efficiently group multiple write operations into atomic batches targeting specific CFs using the fluent `BatchWriter` API (obtained from `RocksDbCFStore::batch_writer(cf_name)` or `RocksDbStore::batch_writer()`).
 Multi-CF atomic batches are possible using `raw_batch_mut()`.
 Non-transactional.
 *   **Configurable Merge Operators (Per-CF):** Supports standard merge operators and includes a flexible **Merge Router** (`MergeRouterBuilder`) to dispatch merge operations based on key patterns.
 Configurable per Column Family.
+    *   ⚠️ **Merge Router Warning**: The router functions created by `MergeRouterBuilder` use **globally shared static routers**.
+If you use a merge operator name derived from `MergeRouterBuilder` across different Column Families (even in different database instances within the same process), they will share the same routing rules.
+Ensure your key patterns or key prefixes are unique across these CFs to prevent unintended routing conflicts.
 *   **Error Handling:** Uses a clear `StoreError` enum (including `UnknownCf`) and `StoreResult<T>`.
 *   **Utilities (CF-Aware):** Includes utilities for database backup (checkpointing) and migration (`backup_db`, `migrate_db`) aware of Column Families for non-transactional stores (using `RocksDbCFStoreConfig`).
 *   **Helper Macros:** Optional macros (`generate_dao_*` and `generate_dao_*_cf`) to reduce boilerplate for common data access patterns on default-CF or specific-CF stores.